vkbo/novelWriter/docs/source/int_introduction.rst

 Introduction
 ************

-novelWriter is a simple, multi-document plain text editor using a modified markdown syntax to apply simple formatting to the text.
-It is designed for writing novels, and allows for the component documents to be ordered freely to create the desired structure of the novel.
+novelWriter is a simple, multi-document plain text editor using a markup syntax inspired by markdown to apply simple formatting to the text.
+It is designed for writing novels, so the formatting features are limited.

+The idea is to let the user focus on writing instead of spending time messing with the formatting of headers and text.
+Therefore you cannot change the look of the text in the editor window.
+Instead, you provide formatting tags where they're needed, like for instance which text is a header, where you want text bolded or italicised, and what alignment you want for paragraphs.
+The actual formatting is then added to the text when you run the :guilabel:`Build Novel Project` tool.

+A document viewer to the right of the editor can also show a renderred version of any document if you want to inspect the result, or just want to keep a second document open for reference when you're writing.

+You can split your novel project up into as many individual files as you want to.
+The files are glued together when you build the project, in the top-to-bottom order in which they appear in the project tree.
+Splitting the project up into chapter and scene files means you can easily reorder them using the drag and drop feature.
 More details about how projects are structured is covered in :ref:`a_struct`.

-In addition, the project can contain notes on the various plot elements, characters, locations, etc, that make up the story.
-These notes are organised in a set of category-specific top-level folders referred to as "root folders", and each entry can be tagged and cross-referenced from within the novel documents and notes.
-These tags make it possible to inter-link documents, and generate an overview of the entire novel project and how the various documents and plot elements are interconnected.
+In addition to novel text documents, the project can contain notes on the various plot elements, characters, locations, etc, that make up the story.
+These notes are organised in a set of category-specific top-level folders referred to as *Root Folders*.
+Each note can be assigned one or more tags (one tag is allowed for each heading in the note), and these tags can be referenced from within the novel documents and other notes.

+These tags make it possible to inter-link documents, and you can also generate an overview of the entire novel project and how the various documents and plot elements are interconnected.
 The tag and reference syntax is covered in :ref:`a_proj` and :ref:`a_notes`.

 These features are available through special meta keywords described in :ref:`a_struct_tags`.
 Syntax highlighting is provided to make it easier to verify that the markdown tags are used